NoNameOpenSource/edgeviewer-macos/README.md

 <a name="plugins"></a>
 ## Plugins
 EdgeViewer provides a simple mechanism for installing plugins written in JavaScript that seamlessly integrate with the rest of the application.
 Though we do not officially support or endorse any third-party plugins, EdgeViewer cannot thrive without an active community of plugin creators.
-To connect with us about creating a plugin, contact us at [contributions@ggomong.com](mailto:contributions@ggomong.com).
+To learn more about how to create a plugin, contact us at [contributions@ggomong.com](mailto:contributions@ggomong.com).

 <a name="building"></a>
 ## Building
-1. Use `carthage update` to dowload necessary framework data.
+1. Use `carthage update` to download necessary framework data.
 2. Build with Xcode.

 <a name="license"></a>